backdrop-contrib/ldap/README.md

 LDAP Help module <a name="help"></a>
 ----------------

-It is just for debugging, administrator help and reporting issues.
-Use it if you have problems.
+This module assists Backdrop administrators in configuring, debugging, sharing, and submitting support and bug request related to LDAP modules.
+LDAP Help module should be disabled unless you are debugging or configuring LDAP problems.
 Disable it in production.
 It adds no functionality or end user help.

 Dependencies:
 - LDAP Servers module
 - LDAP Test module

-Configuration page:
+Assist pages:
 - Administration > Configuration > User accounts > LDAP Configuration > Help
   ( admin/config/people/ldap/help )
 - LDAP Module Resources
 - Status page
 - LDAP Watchdog errors and notifications
 - How to report bugs in LDAP project
-- Sample LDAPs:
+- Sample LDAPs (hpotter):
   - Active Directory
   - OpenLDAP

+Configuration page:
+- Administration > Configuration > User accounts > LDAP Configuration
+  ( admin/config/people/ldap )
+- Enabled Detailed LDAP Watchdog logging.
+This is generally for debugging and reporting issues with the ldap modules and should not be left on.
+- Discard and ignore user authorization data stored by ldap module in user records data before a specific date.
+This is useful for implementers of development versions of the module that may have corrupt user data from the past.
+- Reset the clear date to the current date.